Ancient North Eurasian: Siberian and Asian Holocene populations

-Altai hunter-gatherers is the name given to Middle Holocene Siberian hunter-gatherers within the Altai-Sayan region in Southern Siberia.
+Altai hunter-gatherer is the name given to Middle Holocene Siberian hunter-gatherers within the Altai-Sayan region in Southern Siberia.
 They originated from the admixture of Paleo-Siberian and Ancient North Eurasian groups and show increased affinity towards Native Americans.
 Bronze Age groups from North and Inner Asia with significant ANE ancestry (e.g. Lake Baikal hunter-gatherers, Okunevo pastoralists) can be successfully modeled with Altai hunter-gatherers as a proximal ANE-derived ancestry source.